Emergency Response Drill Part of Award-Winning Retirement Community’s Commitment to Support Public Service.

 These unclassified exercises enact a specific disaster scenario, and give officials, observers, media personnel, and players from participating organizations the information necessary to observe or participate in real-time.

-Other key players include the Air National Guard, U.S. Department of Health & Human Services, and the Virginia Department of Health.
+Other key players include the Air National Guard, U.S. Department of Health & Human Services, the Virginia Department of Health, and the Army Reserve 5-159th General Support Aviation Battalion.

 According to Exercise Director Glenn McBride, Regional Healthcare Coordinator for Eastern Virginia Healthcare Coalition, “As part of the exercise, all players involved work together and rehearse their disaster relief capabilities with one main goal: unified support for the citizens affected.
 Relationships are built between state, federal, military and civilian agencies, and give each an understanding of how the others work.
 A disaster can strike at any time — and the best way to mitigate the resulting fallout is through preparedness and extensive training.
 The Mid-Atlantic region will be very prepared for future disasters because of this drill.”